tetherless-world/sdd/tutorial.md

 Now that we have our directory structure set up, we can start creating the necessary Semantic Data Dictionary artifacts.

+Note that there is an [Example Project](https://github.com/tetherless-world/SemanticDataDictionary/tree/master/ExampleProject) as well as a [Template Project](https://github.com/tetherless-world/sdd/tree/master/sdd_resources/TemplateProject) from which the initial project files can be copied over.

+For example, from the project directory, you can copy over the config files from the example project in the SemanticDataDictionary repository.

+`cp ../../SemanticDataDictionary/ExampleProject/config/* config/`

 ## Configuration
-Rather than creating all the config files from scratch, you can copy over the config files from the example project in the SemanticDataDictionary repository.

-`cp ../../SemanticDataDictionary/ExampleProject/config/* config/`

 ### config.ini
 You may notice 4 comma separated value (csv) files in this folder, as well as a config.ini file.